 Normally, graduate courses cannot be repeated.
-With the recommendation of the program director and the approval of the appropriate dean and the Director of Graduate and Undergraduate Programs, a graduate student may be allowed to repeat any course in which a grade of B-, C+, C or F is received.
+With the recommendation of the program director/coordinator and the approval of the appropriate dean, a graduate student may be allowed to repeat any course in which a grade of B-, C+, C or F is received.
 The original grade and the new grade will appear in the transcript, but only the new grade will be calculated into the GPA.